What Is the Order of Adjectives in a Sentence? An Infographic, Examples, and More…

 We use color adjectives to indicate the color or the approximate color of things (bluish, yellowish).

-We can also use the property of colors (opaque), and if they are in the same sentence, the property comes first.
+We can also use the property of colors (opaque); if they are in the same sentence, the property comes first.

 orange, reddish, transparent